m-appel/pages-test/README.md

 Trail: An Analysis of IXP Dependencies".
 Use the three buttons above to access:

 1. Data to reproduce the plots and analysis from the paper.
-1. Weekly updated archive data (in form of CSV files) for bulk data downloads.
+1. Weekly updated data (in form of CSV files) for bulk data downloads.
 1. An API that provides more fine-grained access to the weekly data.

 ## Data Format (Archive)